mdsimon2/RPi-CamillaDSP/README.md

 ### chunksize / target_level

 CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 uses a buffer size of 4 x chunksize.
 In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096) resulting in long latency.
-After some experimentation, it was found that much lower chunksizes are stable.
-The configurations in this tutorial now use the following chunksize depending on playback sample rate.
+After some experimentation, it was found that much lower chunksizes are stable when using physical input (SPDIF, TOSLINK, analog, etc) capture devices.

+All physical input capture device configurations now use the following chunksize depending on playback sample rate.

 - 44.1 / 48 kHz: 64
 - 88.2 / 96 kHz: 128
 - 176.4 / 192 kHz: 256

+All ALSA Loopback / USB gadget capture device configurations now use the following chunksize depending on playback sample rate.

+- 44.1 / 48 kHz: 256
+- 88.2 / 96 kHz: 512
+- 176.4 / 192 kHz: 1024

 Currently, CamillaDSP only allows a maximum target_level of 2 x chunksize - 1.
 For simplicity, all configurations use a target_level of 2 x chunksize - 1.
-These chunksize / target_level settings will result in < 10 ms latency.

-Note, for configurations where playback and capture device are synchronous (i.e. no rate adjust is enabled), target_level = chunksize will also work and will slightly reduce latency.
-For asynchronous configurations, the ideal target_level is 3 x chunksize, this will be allowed in future versions of CamillaDSP and the configurations in this tutorial will updated to reflect this when possible.
+For physical input capture device configurations latency is < 10 ms, for ALSA Loopback / USB gadget capture device configurations latency is < 20 ms.

-If dropouts are experienced, increase chunksize / target_level, and please let me know.
+If dropouts are experienced, try doubling chunksize / target_level, and please let me know.

 ### Okto dac8 PRO